nicbou/nicolasbouliane.com/content/projects/immigration-office-wait-times.md

 For many, moving to Berlin means applying for a residence permit and renewing it every 2 to 4 years.

 No one knows exactly how long this process takes.
-Wait times vary from 1 to 10 months, depending on the department, the residence permit type, and pure luck.
+The immigration office does not measure that.[^1] Wait times vary from 1 to 10 months, depending on the department, the residence permit type, and pure luck.

 While they wait, people are often left unable to start a new job and earn a living.
 Immigrants lose their job before they even start because of to those delays.
 A friend I was hosting ran out of savings before he even got a response from the immigration office.
 He had to move back to his home country.
 These are not isolated cases.